psg-titech/IIST_proof/Agda/README.lagda.md

 Eq A = IsDecEquivalence {A = A} _≡_ -- Discrete

 data E : Set → Set → Set₁ where
-  -- map + fold.
+  -- Inseparable into map and fold!
   `map-fold : A → (A → X ⇌ Y) → (A → X → A) → E X Y
-  -- delay the output by one step.
+  -- Delay the output by one step.
 The argument is the initial value.
   `delay : {{_ : Eq X}} → X → E X X
-  -- the inverse of `delay`.
+  -- The inverse of `delay`.
   `hasten : {{_ : Eq X}} → X → E X X
-  -- sequential composition.
+  -- Sequential composition.
   _`⋙_ : E X Y → E Y Z → E X Z
-  -- parallel composition.
+  -- Parallel composition.
   _`⊗_ : E X Y → E Z W → E (X × Z) (Y × W)
 ```
 `F⟦-⟧` and `B⟦-⟧` are forward and backward semantics of `E` terms, respectively.